House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

 A minority of the majority wants to initiate an impeachment investigation into Trump on the belief that the special counsel documented obstruction of justice by the president.

-Most House members don't agree, and neither does Pelosi, who repeated at an event earlier on Tuesday that most of her members are not pushing to begin the process of ousting Trump.
+Most House members don't agree, and neither does Pelosi, who at an event earlier on Tuesday repeated that most of her members are not pushing to begin the process of ousting Trump.

-Asked whether the speaker has a duty to hold the president accountable in view of Mueller' findings, apart from the political considerations, Pelosi said her duty was to make the House majority the most effective at whatever it does.
+Asked whether the speaker has a duty to hold the president accountable in view of Mueller's findings, apart from the political considerations, Pelosi said her duty was to make the House majority the most effective at whatever it does.

 Impeachment, she said, isn't "off the table," but she appeared to remain cooler than the most fervent members and much of the Democratic Party's liberal faction.

-Most Americans do not support impeachment, so Pelosi has been trying to strike a balance between showing that she hears her most anti-Trump supporters and retaining the ability to try to reach out to more moderate Americans in the 2020 election.
+Most Americans do not support impeachment, so Pelosi has been trying to strike a balance between showing that she hears her most anti-Trump supporters and retaining the ability to reach out to more moderate Americans in the 2020 election.

 The investigations that Democrats will be freer to pursue following Tuesday's vote are seen as an internal compromise — one that enables them to try to uncover as much as they can about Trump for use as political ammunition, while stopping short of impeachment.